Stochastic Nonconvex Optimization with Large Minibatches

 The theoretical performance of minibatch SGD has been relatively well studied for convex objectives~\citep{Lan12a,Dekel_12a,Cotter_11a}.
-After $T$ minibatch gradient updates, each using stochastic gradient estimated on $b$ samples, the accelerated minibatch SGD algorithm return an iterate $\w$ satisfying for convex $\phi(\w)$ that
+After $T$ minibatch gradient updates, each using a stochastic gradient estimated on $b$ samples, the accelerated minibatch SGD algorithm on a convex $\phi(\w)$ returns an iterate $\w$ satisfying

 where $\w_0$ is the initialization, and $\w_*=\argmin_{\w} \phi(\w)$.